bitfactory-software/anyxx/tutorials/tutorial___1.md

 #if 0
 // -->
 ```
-If you have used *std::any* before, this should be familar to.
+If you have used *std::any* before, this should be familiar to you.
-With such a type, you have one word, in our case *value*, with witch you can pass a piece of data around.
+With such a type, you have one word, in our case *value*, with which you can pass a piece of data around.

-The downside, is the long list of ``if``s to unpack the information.
+The downside is the long list of `if` statements to unpack the information.

-Also you have to bundle all knowledge of all possible types that are maybe in the ``value`` at the recieving side of the *type tunnel*.
+Additionally, you have to bundle all knowledge of all possible types that might be in the `value` on the receiving side of the *type tunnel*.

-Wouldn't it be nice, to take this burden away from the reciever?.
+Wouldn't it be nice to take this burden away from the receiver?

 <a name="t2"></a>

-*virtual_void* has here some tools for you.
-One is an *open method*.
+*virtual_void* provides some tools for this.
+One of them is an *open method*.

-With such an *open method* in place, our code look like this:
+With such an *open method* in place, our code looks like this:

 // <!--